PebbleTemplates/pebble/README.md

-#Pebble (Current Version: v0.0.1-alpha)
+#Pebble

-Pebble is a java templating engine.
+Pebble is a java templating engine; it started as a port of the [Twig templating engine](http://twig.sensiolabs.org/).
 For more information please visit the [website](http://www.mitchellbosecke.com/pebble).
-Pebble started as a port of the [Twig templating engine](http://twig.sensiolabs.org/).

 Pebble is in early development stages.
 It is not ready for production use.